 The presented AOP is mostly qualitative and additional studies are needed to support the essentiality of the KEs and to build KERs.
 However, it is important to note that it is difficult to experimentally demonstrate the relevance of earlier KEs to the end outcome of fibrosis because of the redundancy in pathways involved.
-The mode or type of interactions between the resident cell membrane and a substance is dependent on the specific physical-chemical characteristics of the substance.
+The mode or type of interactions between the resident cell membrane and a substance is dependent on the specific physical-chemical characteristics of the substance (e.g. for nanomaterials, aspect ratio, crystallinity, persistence, surface charge, size, etc.).
 There has been an attempt to determine quantitatively the dose at which the events in AOP 173 are induced with respect to CNTs (Labib et al., 2016; reproduced below).
 In this manuscript, researchers applied global transcriptomic analysis and benchmark dose (BMD) modelling to determine the dose at which the MIE, KE1, KE2, KE4, KE5, and KE6 are induced using samples from three separate studies and compared the results to the apical BMD of the AO of pulmonary fibrosis.
 From the results shown, it can be seen that the BMD intervals of transcriptional pathway induction for each KE largely overlap but are representative of the BMD of AO induction.
 These results serve to highlight the parallel nature of the KEs in AOP 173, with many of the events occurring concurrently in addition to occurring sequentially.